MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ### IV.
 External Build Parts

 The following is the high-level BOM - basically, the Game Boy part.
 Note that parts that deviate from the ones listed here (like different shell designs) might necessitate different fitment modifications, or end up being incompatible.
+Note that this list is not a comprehensive list of all the places you can get these parts.
+I encourage you to search around if you can't find what you want here.

 -	**Shell:** I generally recommend the Funnyplaying "IPS Ready" ones if you don't want to trim anything.
 If you don't use these, then you're on your own for how to prepare it - generally, you can follow guides for preparing a Pocket for an IPS screen kit.
     - RGRS: <a href="https://retrogamerepairshop.com/products/funnyplaying-game-boy-pocket-q5-ips-ready-shell-housing-no-cut?pr_prod_strat=copurchase&pr_rec_id=d8b0186ad&pr_rec_pid=6280907751596&pr_ref_pid=6115075391660&pr_seq=uniform">FunnyPlaying Game Boy Pocket IPS Backlight Ready Shell Housing No Cut</a>